 Discussion

-Adaptive root allocation under water and nutrient stress
+Shift in root allocation under water and nutrient limitation

 Wheat seedling growth was strongly affected by the limitation of water and nutrients in our experiment.
-The main effect was an overall reduction in biomass, accompanied by a reallocation of biomass from the above to the belowground compartment.
-This result is in line with the optimal allocation theory, which states that plants prioritize allocation to increase their uptake of the resource that is most limiting (Bloom et al., 1985; Weiner, 2004).
-In our case, high allocation to roots reflects that water and nutrient limitations were much stronger that e.g., light limitation, as expected.
-In wheat, plasticity of the root-to-shoot ratio and high reallocation to roots and have been shown to be advantageous under drought stress (Bacher et al., 2021, 2022).
-Allocating carbon to the roots allows accessing more water through deeper, longer, and branchier roots, which in turns allows maintaining high stomatal conductance and physiological activity.
-We can thus hypothesize that higher root allocation in response to water and nutrient limitation reflected an adaptive response of the cultivars associated the maintenance of individual plant performance under stress.
+Resource limitation triggered an overall reduction in biomass, along with a shift in biomass allocation from the aboveground to the belowground compartment.
+This result is in line with the optimal allocation theory, which states that plants prioritize allocation to increase their uptake of the most limiting resources (Bloom et al., 1985; Weiner, 2004).
+In our case, the high allocation to roots suggests that belowground resource limitations were much stronger than aboveground resource limitations, a pattern consistent with what we intended to induce with our experimental protocol.
+In wheat, plasticity of the root-to-shoot ratio and high reallocation to roots have been shown to be advantageous under drought stress (Bacher et al., 2021, 2022).
+Allocating carbon to the roots enhances access to water through deeper, longer, and more branched roots, which in turns helps maintain high stomatal conductance and physiological activity.
+We can thus hypothesize that higher root allocation in response to water and nutrient limitation reflected an adaptive response of cultivars.

-Seedling biomass reflects individual competitiveness rather than community performance
+Individual biomass reflects individual competitiveness rather than community performance

 Contrary to our expectations, mixing cultivars did not result in increased seedling biomass.
 In fact, we observed the opposite pattern: mixed stands produced less biomass than expected based on their pure stand components, especially under water and nutrient limitations.
-At first glance, we might conclude that this result contradicts ecological theory, notably the Stress Gradient Hypothesis that predicts a shift towards more positive interactions as the abiotic conditions become less favorable (Bertness and Callaway 1994; Maestre et al. 2009).
-However, individual cultivar responses to mixture cultivation combined with root trait data together suggest that this biomass reduction was a consequence of intense competition in pure stands, rather than evidence for decreased performance in mixed stands.
-This interpretation is based on the hypothesis that early seedling biomass does not reflect final community performance, that would better be approximated by latter established reproductive biomass, but rather individual plant competitiveness.
+At first glance, we might conclude that this result contradicts ecological theory, notably the Stress Gradient Hypothesis that predicts a shift towards more positive interactions as abiotic conditions become less favorable (Bertness and Callaway 1994; Maestre et al. 2009).
+However, individual cultivar responses to mixture cultivation combined with root trait data together suggest that such reduction in relative biomass in mixtures was the consequence of intense competition in pure stands, rather than evidence for decreased performance in mixed stands.
+This interpretation is based on the hypothesis that early biomass does not reflect final community performance that would better be approximated by latter established reproductive biomass, but rather individual plant competitiveness.
 In line with this interpretation, seedling growth rate and early vigor are traditionally targeted by plant breeders as favorable traits for competitiveness against weeds (Lemerle et al., 1996; Bertholdsson, 2005; Hendriks et al., 2022).
 Hence, our results suggest an overall relaxation of competition intensity in mixed relative to pure stands at the seedling stage, especially under limiting water and nutrient resources.

 Root area as the main driver of competitive hierarchy

-We identified root area (the 2D projected area of the root system) as the main driver of seedling biomass and mixing effects in our experiment.
-The average root area of the two cultivars could explain almost 50% of RYT variability under resource-limiting conditions.
-A higher root area in monoculture was associated with a greater biomass reduction in mixture, especially when the mixture partner had a lower root area.
-These results support the idea of an early-stage belowground competitive hierarchy between cultivars (Kunstler et al., 2012) where higher root area is associated with higher competitive ability.
+We identified root area as the main driver of plant biomass and mixing effects in our experiment.
+The average root area of the two cultivars in pure stands could explain up to 50% of RYT variability under resource-limiting conditions.
+A higher root area in monogenotypic cultures was associated with a greater biomass reduction in mixture, especially when the mixture partner had a lower root area.
+These results support the idea of an early-stage belowground competitive hierarchy between cultivars (Kunstler et al., 2012), where higher root area is associated with higher competitive ability.
 In line with these results, root functional traits associated with root foraging and absorption potential have already been shown to shape early-stage competitive hierarchies between grassland species (Fort et al., 2014; Ravenek et al., 2016; Wagg et al., 2017).
 The very high explanatory power of root area found in our study might be explained by the fact that this trait integrates several functional dimensions of the root system that are classically captured by distinct traits (e.g., root length density, specific root length, or root diameter).